bentoml/BentoML/docs/source/deployment/kubernetes.rst

 Deploying to Kubernetes Cluster
 ===============================

-This guide demostrates how to deploy a model server built with BentoML to Kubernetes cluster.

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 It is the de-facto solution for deploying applications today.
-Machine larning services also can take advantage of Kubernetes' ability to quickly deploy and scale base on demand.
+Machine learning services also can take advantage of Kubernetes' ability to quickly deploy and scale base on demand.

+This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on a Kubernetes cluster.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.

 Prerequsities